haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 **Bug Fixes**

-* Add more tracked fields in version notification email.
+* Add more tracked fieldMetas in version notification email.
 * Fixed NPE when browser cookie is disabled.
 * Fixed bug view render wrongly in some rare cases.
 * Fixed overflow tooltip title if it is too long